fmbot-discord/docs/docs/guildsettings/index.md

     `.fmtogglecommand whoknows`

+---
+### .fmtoggleservercommand

+You can enable/disable commands server-wide.

+To view all disabled commands, use `.fmtoggleservercommand` without any options.

+Make sure to enter commands without without the `.fm` prefix.

+!!! note "Examples"
+    `.fmtoggleservercommand`

+    `.fmtoggleservercommand chart`

+    `.fmtoggleservercommand whoknows`

+---
 ### .fmprefix

 It's possible to change the .fmbot .`fm` prefix.
 This isn't supported everywhere and we don't generally recommend it, but it's still an option for those who want it.